 Mark Jeavons | Operations

 Mark Jeavons is responsible for daily operations at Psychology Tools.
-He is an economics graduate from the University of Southampton and is currently studying for a masters in psychology at the University of Reading.
-His main interest is in the integration of exercise as a transdiagnostic approach for managing mental health conditions and is a level 4 qualified personal trainer who works with clients suffering with poor mental health.
+He has a BSc in economics from the University of Southampton and an MSc in psychology from the University of Reading.
+His main interest is in addiction research as well as the integration of exercise as a transdiagnostic approach to managing mental health conditions.

 Joss Plowman | Editorial